jphui/Markov-Chains/README.md

 Finally, implement first, second, and third-order Markov Chain programs that use the Word Graph implementation to generate increasingly human-cohesive sentences based on an input text training file.

 ***Personal Extension***: Create a program that uses the Markov Chain program to generate a spam email.
-This has been turned into a webapp project that can be found [here] (https://github.com/jphui/Spam-Email-Generator).
+This has been turned into a webapp project that can be found [here](https://github.com/jphui/Spam-Email-Generator).

 **=== Objective ===**